victor-lubn/Microservice.Core/README.md

 All the packages are stored in the Nuget feed.
 For we use Azure DevOps _Artifacts_ as the main Nuget feed.

 This Nuget feed consists of these packages:
-- _Lueben.Microservice.ApplicationInsights_ - the package that helps track events to Application Insights;
+- _Lueben.ServiceCoreLib.ApplicationInsights_ - the package that helps track events to Application Insights;
-- _Lueben.Microservice.CircuitBreaker_ - the implementation of durable circuit braker pattern;
+- _Lueben.ServiceCoreLib.CircuitBreaker_ - the implementation of durable circuit braker pattern;
-- _Lueben.Microservice.Mediator_ - the implementation of Mediator pattern;
+- _Lueben.ServiceCoreLib.Mediator_ - the implementation of Mediator pattern;
-- _Lueben.Microservice.OpenApi_ - the package that helps expose swagger documentation;
+- _Lueben.ServiceCoreLib.OpenApi_ - the package that helps expose swagger documentation;
-- _Lueben.Microservice.RetryPolicy_ - the implementation of retry pattern.
+- _Lueben.ServiceCoreLib.RetryPolicy_ - the implementation of retry pattern.

 # Nuget config file